k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <web>

 The Table Properties tab appears in the right pane of the Schema window.
-This happens when either a table is selected or a table is being opened through the Project Tree and then open its properties pane.
+This happens when a table is either selected or is being opened through the Project Tree and then open its properties pane.

 ![](images/web_table_properties.png)